 Operations and governance

-There is also a community advisory group of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
+There is also a community advisory group of users and stakeholders from across the research sector who contribute to discussions and planning around issues such as data curation, policies, adoption, and engagement.

 ROR is funded through partial in-kind support from its three operating organizations, time-limited grant funds, and contributions from organizations that support ROR.
 Learn more about ROR supporters.

 ROR IDs are being implemented in various systems.
 See the list of current and pending integrations.